What Is Sales Enablement? The Secret Sauce Behind Salesforce Explosive Hyper Growth

 Sheevaun Thatcher is one of the best sales enablement practitioners on the planet.
 Her four pillars of sales enablement are universal, practical, and highly impactful if followed by both sales and marketing.

 Is there a clear articulation of why you do what you do?
 Are there value statements and mission statements that affirm these values?
-All of this information must be reinforced across your company’s website, brochures, and training materials and coached accordingly.
-When the culture is aligned, you eliminate the most challenging step of sales enablement.
+All of this information must be reinforced across your company’s website content, brochures, and training materials and coached accordingly.
+When the culture is aligned, you eliminate the most challenging step.

-The next step when it comes to assets is to create playbooks that are accessible in small, bite-sized pieces.
-Those assets will typically be sales collateral, videos, websites, podcasts, training modules, or whatever best supports the visual delivery of the why.
+The next step when it comes to assets is to create playbooks that are accessible in small, bite-sized pieces of information.
+Those assets will typically be sales collateral, videos, websites, podcasts, training modules, or whatever tools best support the visual delivery of the why.

 How current are these materials?
 Are they on brand?
-The assets pillar homes in on collaboration and communication between the sales department and the marketing department.
+The assets pillar hones in on collaboration and communication between the sales and marketing departments.

-Additionally, you want to ensure that the materials are easily accessible either on the company network or in a visibly physical area.
+Additionally, you want to ensure that the information and resources are easily accessible either on the company network or in a visibly physical area.
 Where are they located?
 How easy are they to find?
 How are they available to the people in the organization?
 If you have the best sales collateral, but no one can find it, how often is it being used?
 It probably isn’t.

-We need to organize content so that teams are provided with the right content when they need it, in the proper format, at the optimal stage of the sales cycle to be successful.
-You have to think like a salesperson and create a system for “withdrawals” instead of the typical “deposit” document-management environment where files sit in the system collecting digital dust.
-It has to be quick and easy to access.
+We need to organize content so that sales teams are provided with the right content at the right time, in the proper format, at the optimal stage of the sales process to be successful.
+You have to think like a salesperson and create a system for “withdrawals” instead of the typical sales organization “deposit” document-management environment where files sit in the system collecting digital dust.
+Information has to be quick and easy to access.

 The best way to reinforce knowledge is with better team collaboration and by sharing best practices, deal wins, and customer stories.
-Create an environment that makes it easy for everyone to provide feedback and hear what’s working and what’s not.
+Create an environment with tools that make it easy for everyone to provide feedback and hear what’s working and what’s not.